rachgmartin/The-Creator-Roster/README.md

 - Tag creators by verticals and demographics
 - Filter entries by verticals or brand categories
 - Optional column filters and search
-- Export roster as CSV
+- Export roster as Excel
 - Prospects and creators displayed in separate tables
 - Edit roster entries directly in the tables
 - Save edits using the **Save Changes** button